Large independent sets from local considerations: Lifting the lower bounds from local to global independence number

-Similarly as in the previous claim we define $M$ to be the set of directed edges inside $N(v)$ with source vertex being a leaf of $S$.
+Similarly, as in the previous claim, we define $M$ to be the set of directed edges inside $N(v)$ with source vertex being a leaf of $S$.
 Now the fact that any edge $e \in S$ has $\overrightarrow{d_e} \ge t$ means that any leaf $u$ of $S$ is a source of at least $t$ edges in $M$.
-Let us remove all but exactly $t$ such edges from $M$, so in particular $|M|=st$ (as before while some edges might be oriented both ways we treat this as two distinct directed edges).
+Let us remove all but exactly $t$ such edges from $M$, so, in particular, $|M|=st$ (as before while some edges might be oriented both ways we treat this as two distinct directed edges).
 Let us denote by $T_u$ the set of $t$ out-neighbours of $u$ which together with $u$ make an edge in $M$.
 We know $T_u$ is an independent set (it consists of common neighbours of the edge $vu$).
 In particular, both $T_u$ and any of its subsets expand inside $N^{+}(u)$.
 Let us consider an auxiliary bipartite graph with the left part being $T_u$ and the right part being $N_\triangle(v)\cap N^{+}(u)$.
 We put an edge between two vertices if together with $u$ they make a triangle in $G$.
 The expansion property translates to the fact that any subset of size $t'$ of the left part has at least $t'x$ distinct neighbours on the right.
 A standard application of Hall's theorem (to the graph obtained by taking $x$ copies of every vertex on the left) tells us we can find $t$ disjoint stars each of size $x$ in this graph.
 Translating back to our graph, for each of the $t$ edges incident to $u$ in $M$ we have found a set of $x$ out-neighbours of $u$ which extend it into a triangle.
-Moreover these sets are disjoint for distinct edges.
+Moreover, these sets are disjoint for distinct edges.
 We call these $x$ vertices extending for the corresponding edge\footnote{ Note that this is a subset of what we considered to be extending vertices in the previous claim.
-Here it is important for us to fix the number of extending neighbours for every edge for certain regularity considerations}.
+Here it is important for us to fix the number of extending neighbours for every edge for certain regularity considerations.}.

 Once again let us take a $C,L,I$ partition provided by \Cref{cor:partition} and assign types $C,L$ and $I$ to edges in $M$, which have at least $x/3$ extending neighbours in $C,L$ and $I$, respectively.
-This is similar as in the previous except that we are using our new, slightly modified definition of extending vertices.
+This is similar to the previous argument except that we are using our new, slightly modified definition of extending vertices.
 We again split into three cases according to which type is in the majority.